MechanicalRabbit/FunSQL.jl/docs/src/guide.md

 an ordinary expression is permitted.
 The only requirement is that for each aggregate function, FunSQL can determine the corresponding `Group` node.
-It is convenient to imagine that the output of `Group` contains the grouped rows, which cannot be observed directly, but their presence in the output allows us to apply aggregate functions.
+It is convenient to imagine that the output of `Group` contains the grouped rows, which cannot be observed directly, but whose presence in the output allows us to apply aggregate functions.

 In particular, we use a regular `Where` node where SQL would require a `HAVING`